 Jennifer first noticed feeling burned out when her daughter hit puberty.
 She said she felt “emotionally and physically drained and absolutely failing as a parent in every way.”
 At her worst, she remembers thinking, “I’m doing it all here, giving it my all.
 Why isn’t everything perfect here?”
-Her feelings of being overwhelmed and exhausted became so severe that she met with a therapist.
+Her feelings of being overwhelmed became so severe that she met with a therapist to talk about her parenting exhaustion.

-With off-and-on lockdowns across the country, that burnout can feel even more intense.
+With social distancing across the country, that parenting burnout can feel even more intense.
 In addition to worrying about their family’s health, many parents have been trying to work from home while also providing assistance to kids learning remotely.
 Plus, being cooped up without the release of socializing with others outside the family can add to the overwhelm.

-How to Cope With Burnout: Help for Overwhelmed Mothers
+How to Overcome Burnout: Help for Overwhelmed Mothers

 Spend time with friends